 Mitral stenosis restricts the flow of blood into your left ventricle and your aortic stenosis restricts the flow of blood out of your ventricle, causing the ventricle itself to become small and stiff, with thickened walls.
 Because the mitral valve is narrow, the left atrium cannot pump a normal amount of blood into the left ventricle, making it even harder for the left ventricle to pump enough blood through the narrowed aortic valve.

 Aortic regurgitation occurs when the aortic valve does not close properly and blood leaks back into the left ventricle.
 When aortic stenosis and regurgitation occur together, the effect of one of the two problems is usually more pronounced.
 If aortic stenosis is the dominant problem, it is similar to having aortic stenosis alone.
 If aortic regurgitation is the dominant problem, then it is like having aortic regurgitation alone.

 The one exception is that if both problems are severe enough to affect the left ventricle, the effect may be big enough to require valve replacement, even though neither problem alone would have required surgery.
 Multiple valve problems are most serious when both valve problems are moderate to severe.
 But aortic stenosis can actually make other valve problems worse over time.

 Sudden cardiac death occurs when the heart abruptly ceases to function from one or more existing problems.
-Aortic valve replacement surgery lowers the risk of sudden death from aortic stenosis.
 Sudden death almost never occurs in people who do not yet have symptoms of aortic valve stenosis.